sveltejs/svelte/CONTRIBUTING.md

 #### Writing tests

-All tests are located in `/tests` folder.
+All tests are located in the `/tests` folder.

-Test samples are kept in `/tests/xxx/samples` folder.
+Test samples are kept in `/tests/xxx/samples` folders.

 #### Running tests